-John O'Brien (pictured) who is the first of seven children, was born in Scotland in 1948.
-He came to Australia in 1951 with his mother and father.
-His mother qualified in medicine in 1944.
-His father saw active service as a Spitfire pilot with the ROYAL AIR FORCE during the Second World War and flew offensive operations against the LUFTWAFFE and the REGIA AERONAUTICA in France and North Africa and during the SIEGE OF MALTA in 1942.
+I am the first of seven children and was born in Scotland in 1948.
+In 1953 I came to Australia with my mother and father.
+My mother qualified in medicine in 1944.
+My father saw active service as a Spitfire pilot with the ROYAL AIR FORCE during the Second World War.
+He flew offensive operations against the LUFTWAFFE and the REGIA AERONAUTICA in France and North Africa and during the SIEGE OF MALTA in 1942.
 After the war, he completed his medical training and qualified as a doctor in 1950.
 In 1952 he joined the ROYAL AUSTRALIAN AIR FORCE.
 He was posted as Chief Medical Officer and Head of the infant Aviation Medicine Division at Point Cook (RAAF Base Williams), where I grew up.

-John was educated at Xavier College and Melbourne University where he graduated in law and philosophy in 1972.
-He was articled to distinguished Sunshine solicitor Mr. Patrick Cannon (now deceased) and was admitted to practice by the Supreme Court of Victoria in 1973.
-He read for the Victorian Bar with Mr. Anthony Graham (now The Hon.
+I was educated at Xavier College and Melbourne University, where I graduated in law and philosophy in 1972.
+I was articled to distinguished Sunshine solicitor Mr Patrick Cannon + and was admitted to practice by the Supreme Court of Victoria in 1973.
+I read for the Victorian Bar with Mr Anthony Graham (now The Hon.
 Anthony Graham Q.C.) and practised at the Victorian Bar from 1975 to 1980 principally as a criminal defence attorney.

-During a career spanning over forty-four (44) years John has been responsible for the conduct and management of a multitude of diverse and notable cases in the COMMON LAW jurisdictions of the superior and inferior courts in Victoria, New South Wales and the Northern Territory and has worked intimately with leading members of the senior bar throughout Australia of whom all were later appointed judges of the Supreme and Federal Courts.
+During a career spanning over forty-four (48) years, I have conducted and managed many diverse and notable cases in the COMMON LAW jurisdictions of the superior courts in Victoria, New South Wales, Northern Territory.
+I have worked intimately with leading members of the Senior Bar throughout Australia, of whom all were later appointed judges of the Supreme and Federal Courts.

-Between 1977 and 1982 John was a reserve member of the Royal Australian Air Force and during this time prosecuted and defended courts-martial throughout Australia.
-In his leisure time, John enjoys fishing, technology, history, biography, and philology.
+Between 1977 and 1982, I was a reserve officer in the Royal Australian Air Force and prosecuted and defended courts-martial throughout Australia.
+In my leisure time, I enjoy fishing, technology, history, biography, and philology.